cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 make sure to cache the metadata bundle in memory once it has been read from disk, potentially saving you a lot of time.

-You can, however, make the metadata bundles by hand, by passing in the name of the corpus you want the bundle to refer to, or an actual ``Corpus`` instance
+You can also make the metadata bundles by hand, by passing in the name of the corpus you want the bundle to refer to, or an actual ``Corpus`` instance
 itself: